lil-skelly/wget-root/README.md

 # Wget-Root

-This is a python script that exploits wget when being set with a SUID bit, and overwrites the root password. <br>
+This is a python script that exploits wget when being set with a SUID bit, and allows privilege escalation by overwriting the root password. <br>
 **⚠️ Warning:** This script is completly for penetration testing purposes.
 I do not claim any responsibility if you use it for offensive activities.

 # Usage